rki-mf1/VLQ-nf/README.md

 * [DESH](https://github.com/robert-koch-institut/SARS-CoV-2-Sequenzdaten_aus_Deutschland) lineage data, metadata and sequence data (*csv* and *fasta*, all *.xz*-compressed)
 * [Mapping file](https://www.rki.de/DE/Content/InfAZ/N/Neuartiges_Coronavirus/DESH/Abfrage-GISAID.pdf?__blob=publicationFile) for DESH and GISAID ids (*tsv* file containing the EPI\_ISL ids of the DESH submissions in GISAID)
 * Wastewater reads (*fastq*, *fastq*.gz)
-**IMPORTANT: CURRENTLY THE TOOL ONLY RUNS FOR GISAID DATA THAT WAS RETRIEVED FROM THE RKI GIASID API** This means, in order to run the program on manually downloaded data, the fasta ids in sequence file need to be mapped with the metadata file and rpelaced by the corresponding Accession id which is the EPI\_ISL id.
+**Development Note**: CURRENTLY THE TOOL ONLY RUNS FOR GISAID DATA THAT WAS RETRIEVED FROM THE RKI GIASID API.
+This means, in order to run the program on manually downloaded data, the fasta ids in sequence file need to be mapped with the metadata file and rpelaced by the corresponding Accession id which is the EPI\_ISL id.

 ## Usage